manish7924/Music-X/README.md

 # Music-X
-**Music X** Music X is a sleek, feature-rich, intuitive local music player designed for Android devices.
+**Music X** is a sleek, feature-rich, intuitive local music player designed for Android devices.
 Enjoy your music collection with a seamless and powerful experience.
 Offering a seamless and engaging listening experience.
 This project leverages a variety of technologies to deliver a robust and user-friendly application.